galaxyproject/galaxy-hub/src/authnz/config/gxyusername/index.md

 #activation_grace_period = 3
 ```

-However with inactive account the user won't be able to run jobs and warning message will be shown to him at the top of the page.
-It is customizable via the **inactivity_box_content** parameter.
+However with inactive account the user won’t be able to run jobs and warning message
+will be shown to him at the top of the page.
+It is customizable via the
+inactivity_box_content parameter.

 ```
 # Used for warning box for inactive accounts (unable to run jobs).
 # In use only if activation_grace_period is set.
 #inactivity_box_content = Your account has not been activated yet.
 Please activate your account by verifying your email address.
 For now you can access everything at Galaxy but your jobs won't run.
 ```

-## Disposable email address filtering
+Disposable email address filtering

-<a name="disposable_email_filter"></a>
+---

-To prevent users from using disposable email addresses as a workaround for the email verification the domain blacklist can be turned on through the **blacklist_file** path parameter.
-Users that use disposable email domains defined at the file in this provided path will be refused registration.
+To prevent users from using disposable email addresses as a workaround for
+the email verification the domain blacklist can be turned on through the
+blacklist_file path parameter.
+Users that use disposable email domains
+defined at the file in this provided path will be refused registration.

 ```
 # E-mail domains blacklist is used for filtering out users that are using disposable email address
 # during the registration.
 If their address domain matches any domain in the BL they are refused the registration.
 blacklist_file = config/disposable_email_blacklist.conf
 ```

-Disposable domains blacklist file for download and modification is [at GitHub](https://github.com/martenson/disposable-email-domains/blob/master/disposable_email_blacklist.conf)
+Disposable domains blacklist file for download and modification is [at GitHub](https://github.com/martenson/disposable-email-domains/blob/master/disposable_email_blocklist.conf).

-In the file each domain is on its own line and without the *@* sign.
+In the file each domain is on its own line and without the @ sign.
 Example of the blacklist file format:

 ```
 drdrb.com